prophile/srobo-roles/handin.md

   the situation.
 * If all items are present, seal the box with the electrical tape.
 * Place the kit box behind the desk.
-* Thank the team, invite them to the next competition, and invite them to next year's competition.
+* Thank the team, invite them to the next competition, and with them a safe journey.

 Desk Items
 ----------